mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Isn't this cool?
 We've started with objects not being able to be used in `for ... of` loops because natively they don't have built-in iterators.
 But we created a custom `IterableObject`, which *does* have an associated iterator, which we have written by hand.

 I hope that by now you can see and appreciate the power of iterables and iterators.
-It's a mechanism that allows your own data structures to cooperate with JS features like a `for ... of` loops, in a way indistinguishable from the native data structures!
-That's very powerful and in certain situations, it can vastly simplify the code, especially if you plan to do some kind of iterations on your data structures often.
+It's a mechanism that allows your own data structures to cooperate with JS features like `for ... of` loops, in a way indistinguishable from the native data structures!
+That's very powerful and in certain situations, it can vastly simplify the code, especially if you plan to do iterations on your data structures often.

 On top of that, we can customize what exactly such iteration will return.
 We've settled on returning key-value pairs from our iterator.
 But what if we cared only about the values themselves?
 No problem!
 We can just rewrite our iterator: